|

 • Milk – Both regular milk and nut milk work for this recipe.
 It’s just up to your preference!

 • Blueberries – Blueberries are the star of the show here!
 Fresh blueberries are best for the batter but frozen is best for the blueberry sauce.
-You can use frozen blueberries for the pancakes as well and just add them on top of the pancakes in the pan instead of into the batter.
+You can use frozen blueberries for the pancakes as well and just add them on top of the pancakes in the pan instead of straight into the batter.
 If you add frozen blueberries into the batter they will thaw and bleed their colour into the batter.

 Can I use a store-bought gluten-free flour blend instead of the almond, arrowroot, coconut and tapioca blend in this recipe?